UNESCO Chair - Profile

 i.svetnik[at]fh-kaernten[dot]at

-Elisabeth Wiegele is a project staff member at the School of Civil Engineering and Architecture and project manager at E. C. O. Institute for Ecology.
+Elisabeth Wiegele is a Junior Researcher at the UNESCO Chair .
 She is a geographer and trained nature conservation engineer.
 Her research and work focuses on nature conservation in civil engineering, management of invasive species and management of protected areas.
 She is responsible for the coordination of the nature conservation engineer course.

 Junior Researcher on Sustainable Management of Conservation Areas